bckohan/django-render-static/doc/source/configuration.rst

 contextual data built from the database but static templates are only rendered at deployment time, so stuffing dynamic database information in static template contexts is not advisable.

-Context configuration parameters may also contain a callable or an import string to a callable that generates a dictionary context.
-This can be used to generate context parameters that require the full Django stack to be initialized.
+Context configuration parameters may be any of the following:

+    - **dictionary**: Simply specify context dictionary inline
+    - **callable**: That returns a dictionary.
+This allows lazy context initialization to take place after Django bootstrapping
+    - **path to json file**: A path to a json file
+    - **path to a pickle file**: A path to a python pickled dictionary
+    - **path to a python file**: A path to a python file.
+The locals defined in the file will comprise the context.
+    - **a packaged resource**: Any of the above files imported as a packaged resource via :ref:`resource` to any of the above files.
+    - **import string**: to any of the above.

 For example:

 .. code-block:: python